11th-12th Grade

 Here’s what you need to know:

 • The PostCon Fellowship at Shaare Emeth is our gift to our oldest teens, no tuition required.
-We only ask that each teen fill out this application each year so we can create a group list to stay in touch and track attendance.
+We only ask that each teen fill out an application (more info on this coming soon) each year so we can create a group list to stay in touch and track attendance.

 • We know that junior and senior years of high school can be intense, and we appreciate the commitment you make to spending time with us at temple.
 That’s why we meet 2x a month on Mondays from 5:45-7 p.m.
 Dinner is always included, too!
 If that isn’t enough to convince you, you also get a prize!
 Seriously, each participant who attends regularly and makes the commitment to PostCon will receive a stipend of $250 per school year to use for future studies, travel, or other Jewish programming.